hcassus/BaseTest/README.md

 - Accessing lead details (using lead name for that)
 - Lead Status Name edit (using status name for that)

+## Credentials
+Since we don't want to have our account email and password exposed on the repository, the strategy adopted was to export both of them as environment variables.
+VALID_EMAIL holds the e-mail account, and VALID_PASSWORD holds the password.

 ## XPath selection

 Some of the options were hard to select with other selectors, so some of the XPath strings may look too long or complex.